Koh Libong is the largest of all of the Trang islands.

 And so, I treasure so much the time I spent on Koh Libong.
 It was such a peaceful few days, spent getting away from everything and absorbing as much of the island as possible.

-From the water, Koh Libong already seemed different to other islands I’d visited on this trip.
+From the water, Koh Libong already seemed different to other islands I’d visited in Trang.

 It was far less built up, by which I mean you could see no buildings all along the west coast until you reached the cluster of guesthouses towards the end of the beach.